 - How do we satisfy the needs of the stakeholders?

-The answer to these questions is always complex… To approach this complexity in strategy deployment, we’ll cascade the strategy into a number of aligned scorecards.
+The answer to these questions is always complex… To approach this complexity in strategy deployment, we’ll cascade the strategy into a number of strategy scorecards.

 Besides having strategy scorecards, we’ll need a number of supporting or functional scorecards.